Blockchain4openscience/ro4block/README.md

 It is possible that your browser blocks the connection due to lack of a certificate for the https connection.
 If this is the case you have to add the exception to allow communication to the localhost at port 3000.
 Following it is shown how this is done in Mozilla Firefox.

-If your broewser blocks the connection a warning like the following will be shown in Firefox:
+If your browser blocks the connection a warning like the following will be shown in Firefox:

 ![Security Warning](pictures/NotSecureConnection.png?raw=true "Not Secure")